Strategy

 Opportunities related to the energy transition:

-The implementation of the energy transition creates a huge need for investments in clean technology and a sustainable energy system (wind power, solar power, battery storage, green hydrogen, electricity transmission, carbon capture and electrification solutions related to processes, transport and heating as well as investments in energy efficiency).
-Increasing weather fluctuations increase pressure to strengthen critical infrastructure such as local energy production and energy transmission, as well as storage.
+Increased demand for green energy solutions creates significant business opportunities for Enersense, as the implementation of the energy transition increases investments related to clean technology and a sustainable energy system (wind power, solar power, battery storage, green hydrogen, electricity transmission, carbon capture and electrification solutions for processes, transport and heating, as well as energy efficiency investments).
+Weather fluctuations increase with climate change, creating pressure to strengthen critical infrastructure such as local energy production and energy transmission, as well as storage

 Risks related to the energy transition:

+On the other hand, the company must also be prepared for negative changes brought about by climate change.
 Changes in environmental, climate and energy regulations and legislation may cause uncertainty in customers’ investment behaviour and decision-making.
 Stricter regulations may also increase costs through increased reporting requirements, for example, and some customers’ business operations may decrease if the requirements related to regulations cannot be met.
 The purpose of climate regulations is to steer capital towards sustainable investments.
-Consequently, investments in companies that are not pioneers in environmental, climate and energy matters may decrease.
+This may reduce investments in companies that are not leaders in environmental, climate and energy matters.
 Different requirements in different countries (e.g. EU vs. non-EU) have also been identified as a risk, particularly in terms of international procurement chains.